compoundingeffects/bigpictureschool/modern_physics.md

 **Probability and Determinism**

 Classical physics was deterministic, but quantum mechanics introduces fundamental probability.
-The Heisenberg Uncertainty Principle, $\Delta x \Delta p \geq \frac{\hbar}{2}$, shows that we cannot simultaneously know both position and momentum with arbitrary precision.
+The Heisenberg Uncertainty Principle, $$\Delta x \Delta p \geq \frac{\hbar}{2}$$, shows that we cannot simultaneously know both position and momentum with arbitrary precision.
 This is not due to measurement limitations but is a fundamental property of reality.

 **Symmetry and Conservation Laws**